 Like other short range brawlers, Sam might struggle in long range maps.
 However, he comes better prepared with the tools at his side.
 Nevertheless, if you like CQC brawlers, there's plenty of worse options outside of Sam.

-Overall, Sam received a few buffs in before Season 25 launched.
-Now, he deals more damage with his knuckle busters.
+Overall, Sam received a couple of buffs in recent updates.
+He deals more damage with his knuckle busters.
 Furthermore, his glove's impact charges his Super faster.
 While we kept in him B tier, he's no longer the worst B tier Epic Brawler.

 Nani – Nani's damage and range are incredible, but her HP is extremely low.
 Her super allows her to use Peep, a remote-controlled bomb that increases in speed the longer it's deployed.
 It's a good super, but the issue with this is that it makes Nani an easy target.
 This means using her Tempered Steel Star Power is a must, as it gives her an 80% shield while the bomb is deployed.
 Nani does have good gadgets though, as she can either teleport or transmit 80% of the damage she was supposed to receive back to her opponent.

-We decided to move Nani to the B Tier back during Season 22.
-She received a nerf to both her health and Super recharge rate, making her weaker overall.
+We decided to move Nani to the B Tier awhile back.
+She's received numerous nerfs and not a single buff since September, 2023.
+Since that time, her damage, HP, and super charge rate all decreased.
 The problem with Nani is that she's a glass cannon.
 So while you deal tons of damage and have a great Super, you die too quickly if not careful.
 That said, she still works great in long-range and cl0se-range encounters.

 Brawl Stars Epic Brawler Tier List – C Tier